How Can I Save for Retirement Without a 401(k)?

 - Traditional IRA—With this type of account you generally get an upfront tax deduction for your contribution.
-Earnings grow tax deferred but you’re subject to ordinary income taxes when you make a withdrawal.
-If you withdraw money before age 59½, you may also be hit with a 10 percent penalty—a good inducement to keep your money growing.
+Potential earnings grow tax deferred, but you’re subject to ordinary income taxes when you make a withdrawal.
+If you withdraw money before age 59½, you may also be hit with a 10% penalty—all the more reason to give your money the opportunity to grow.

-- Roth IRA—With a Roth, there's no up-front tax deduction, but you can withdraw earnings income tax free at age 59½ if you’ve held the Roth for five years.
-You’re subject to a 10 percent penalty if you withdraw earnings before 59½, but there's never a penalty for withdrawing the money you contributed.
+- Roth IRA—With a Roth, there's no up-front tax deduction, but you can withdraw potential earnings tax free at age 59½ if you’ve held the Roth for five years.
+You’re subject to a 10% penalty if you withdraw earnings before 59½, but there's never a penalty for withdrawing the money you contributed.

 If you fall under the income limits and you don't need an upfront tax deduction, a Roth can be a good choice.
 And those tax-fee withdrawals could be a real plus if you're in a higher tax bracket down the road.

 Another opportunity for lower earners is the Saver's Credit, which gives you a tax credit for your retirement contribution if you meet certain income qualifications.
 You can check to see if you're eligible at irs.gov.